 Pseudonymisation is the processing of personal data in such a way that the personal data can no longer be attributed to a specific data subject without the inclusion of additional information, provided that this additional information is kept separately and is subject to technical and organisational measures which ensure that the personal data is not attributed to an identified or identifiable natural person;

 Cookies are small text files that are stored on your computer.
 Cookies always have a period of validity which may be limited to the end of the user session (so-called session cookies) or may exist for a longer period of time (so-called permanent cookies).
 These permanent cookies remain on your computer and enable the provider or its partner companies (so-called third party cookies) to recognize your computer during your next visit.
 You can set your browser so that you are informed about the setting of cookies and can decide individually whether to accept or reject them in certain cases or generally.
 If cookies are not accepted, the functionality of the website may be limited.

 Every browser differs in the way it manages cookie settings.
 This is described in the help menu of each browser, which explains how to change your cookie settings.
-The settings for the respective browser can be found under the following links:

 2. description and scope of the processing of your data

 With this section we inform you about the purposes for which the personal data will be processed and the legal basis for the processing.

 The provider processes the data provided by you to enable you to use this website.
 The provider uses technology to measure reach in the context of advertising and market research.
 You can find more detailed explanations in the following explanations.

 b.
 Processing in case of sending e-mails and contacting by telephone